Performance Lab Nutrigenesis Multi is an all-natural vegan daily multivitamin supplement that helps your body get the nutrients it requires.

 Claims vs. Reality

-Though we can’t support their claims of this being any better than most other multivitamins, we can say that the claims of vitamins and minerals themselves are all true: they help you build tissue, connect your nerves, produce hormones, allow you to think, move, digest, see, hear….and the list goes on.
+Though we can’t support their claims of this being objectively better than other multivitamins, we can say that the claims of vitamins and minerals themselves are all valid: they help you build tissue, connect your nerves, produce hormones, allow you to think, move, digest, see, hear….and the list goes on.

 In other words, you can’t live without vitamins and minerals, so any claim of them helping you be healthier is, of course, true.